The Best Warframes for Each Role

-Welcome to the last part of the series of Warframe Weapons and Tiers based on this spreadsheet.
-This final installment is about Warframes (i.e., the best at dealing damage, tanking, and providing support and crowd control).
-Keep in mind that we all have preferences, so this isn’t a rigid “what’s written here is the best” type of article.
+This article is about Warframes (i.e., the best at dealing damage, tanking, and providing support and crowd control).
+Keep in mind that we all have preferences and different interpretations of the best.
 Each player should select what’s best for him or her.
-Without further ado, here are the best rankings for each role.
+Without further ado, here are the Best Warframes rankings for each role.

 Released in December 2014, this Warframe is the primed variant of the Nova frame.
 Rather than follow its unprimed frame coloring of white, it’s black with some blue over the shoulders and purple toward the hands and feet, along with gold highlights.
 With the largest energy pool (300.0 at max rank), Nova’s abilities can eliminate enemies quickly.
 Molecular Prime and Antimatter Drop are skills to utilize to maximize that huge energy pool to deal the most damage.